Skip to main content

 Everyone has the same heartburn triggers.

 Triggers differ from person to person.
-It all comes down to how your body reacts to certain foods, other medications you may be taking, your lifestyle, weight, pregnancy, and medical conditions.3,7-10
+It all comes down to how your body reacts to certain foods, other medications you may be taking, your lifestyle, weight, pregnancy, and medical conditions.

 You can only get heartburn from eating certain foods.

-Triggers differ from person to person.
+Again, your triggers will be unique to you.
 For some people, foods may be that trigger.
 But for others, the root cause may be physiological or environmental.
-If you think a certain food may be a trigger, keep tabs on what you eat and drink so you can learn how to avoid the things that trigger heartburn in your body.9
+If you think a certain food may be a trigger, keep tabs on what you eat and drink so you can learn how to avoid the things that trigger heartburn in your body.

 If you have bad breath, it means you have acid reflux.

 Bad breath is one indicator of acid reflux, but it’s not usually the only symptom.
-Other heartburn symptoms will likely include an uncomfortable burning sensation in your chest or throat.7
+Other heartburn symptoms will likely include an uncomfortable burning sensation in your chest or throat.

 DOCTOR